lola-lew/mcp-github-server/README.md

 A minimal MCP server that gives Claude read access to your GitHub repositories — directly from claude.ai conversations.

+## Why this exists

+claude.ai has no native way to read your code.
+You end up copy-pasting files into the conversation, losing context, and working around a limitation that shouldn't exist.

-Claude's web interface has no native access to GitHub repositories.
-This server bridges that gap: connect it to claude.ai as a custom connector and Claude can read any repository included in your GitHub token — public or private — directly from the conversation.
+This server removes that friction.
+Deploy it once, connect it as a custom connector, and Claude can read any repository in your GitHub token — public or private — directly from the conversation.

 > **Intended for use with claude.ai (web/desktop).** Claude Code and Cowork already have filesystem access and don't need this.